-107. With regard to the definition of "credible evidence", 29 ECAs (23 ECG ECAs, the three ECAs of Brazil, Colombia, Russia/EXIAR and Russia/EXIMBANK) have specifically noted that they use the definition provided in the Recommendation.
-In addition: Denmark has commented that the term refers to very strong evidence, not merely suspicions; Estonia has described that credible evidence has to be decided upon by court system; Hungary/MEHIB has responded that, while it has no legally defined formal definition of the term, in practice, under its regulation, credible evidence occurs when a "criminal process is initiated against any representative (leading officer or employee) of the client in connection with the act of bribery" and when the ECA becomes aware of this, via a client declaration, press article or other means, whilst Hungary/Eximbank has reported that the relevant internal procedure describes scenarios which should be considered as credible evidence, including debarment, conviction or well-founded suspicion; and Mexico has responded that the term "credible evidence" was equivalent to fulfilling the conditions established in the Federal Criminal Code used to determine that bribery has been committed.
+With regard to the definition of "credible evidence", 28 ECAs (23 ECG ECAs, Brazil/BB, 107.
+Brazil/BNDES, Colombia, Russia/EXIAR and Russia/EXIMBANK) have specifically noted that they use the definition provided in the Recommendation.
+In addition: Brazil/ABGF reported that it understands credible evidence by the occurrence of sufficient indication of responsibility and materiality of the crime. so established by an investigative or judicial authority, as the concept of credible evidence does not exist in Brazilian law; Denmark has commented that the term refers to very strong evidence, not merely suspicions; Estonia has described that credible evidence has to be decided upon by court system and similarly Latvia has responded that as established by laws of Latvia the court assesses credibility of evidence; Hungary/MEHIB has responded that, while it has no legally defined formal definition of the term, in practice, under its regulation, credible evidence occurs when a "criminal process is initiated against any representative (leading officer or employee) of the client in connection with the act of bribery" and when the ECA becomes aware of this, via a client declaration, press article or other means, whilst Hungary/Eximbank has reported that the relevant internal procedure describes scenarios which should be considered as credible evidence, including debarment, conviction or well-founded suspicion; and Mexico has responded that the term "credible evidence" was equivalent to fulfilling the conditions established in the Federal Criminal Code used to determine that bribery has been committed.